johpro/elske/README.md

 # ELSKE - Efficient Large-Scale Keyphrase Extraction

 ELSKE is a library that extracts important keyphrases from text sources.
 It aims at providing an efficient implementation for extracting keyphrases from both individual documents and (micro-)document collections such as tweets.
 The library is written in C# and runs under .NET 5.

 ## Introduction

-Several algorithms and libraries exist for keyword extraction, but most of them focus on individual documents, are computationally expensive, or support only short keyphrases with up to two or three words.
+Automatically extracting descriptive words (keywords) or phrases (keyphrases) from documents is a popular way to summarize their content.
-In natural language processing, accuracy is often significantly more important than efficiency.
+However, most of the existing algorithms and libraries for keyword extraction focus on individual documents, are computationally expensive, or support only short keyphrases with up to two or three words.
-However, in many use cases that either require near-instant results (interactivity) or deal with large amounts of data within short time frames ('Big Data'), it can be infeasible to use more time-consuming approaches.
+In natural language processing, accuracy is often significantly more important than efficiency, but in several use cases that either require near-instant results (interactivity) or deal with large amounts of data within short time frames ('Big Data'), it can be infeasible to apply time-consuming approaches.
 ELSKE performs keyphrases extraction efficiently even on large collections.
 One of the special features of ELSKE is that it can also recognize longer phrases of interest if they appear unusually often.
 In addition, it natively supports the extraction of keyphrases from entire collections, not only individual documents.
-These features are particularly relevant for the analysis of larger micro-document collections (for instance, tweets).
+These features are particularly relevant for the analysis of larger micro-document collections (e.g., tweets).
 Despite its focus on efficiency, ELSKE also performs competitively on traditional keyword extraction benchmarks.

 ## Quick Start

 ## How Does It Work?

 Based on the number of top keyphrases you want to extract, ELSKE applies several heuristics to extract a set of candidate keyphrases efficiently without having to rely on computationally more expensive techniques such as part-of-speech tagging.
-Then, it ranks the candidates according to the PF-IDF scheme, which is an adjusted version of the popular TF-IDF scheme that has been adapted to the analysis of larger documents or document collections.
+It scores and ranks these candidates according to the PF-IDF scheme, which is an adjusted version of the popular TF-IDF scheme that has been adapted to the analysis of larger documents or document collections.
 If you want to find out more about how ELSKE works, you can read the paper at ...

 ## Reference